-- 8.1 Early informal discussions with the trade unions is encouraged and should occur where possible.
+- 8.1 Early informal discussions with the trade unions via unionjpf@secamb.nhs.uk is encouraged.
 This is known as Pre-consultation and should start from the point the changes are known and worthy of serious consideration by management and following Executive Team approval. - 8.2.
-Meaningful pre-consultation often leads to greater staff satisfaction with the process.
-Informal engagement with affected staff should take place prior to commencement of the formal procedure, wherever possible and appropriate, in order to gain initial thoughts and comments and is encouraged prior to the finalisation of the consultation document.
+Meaningful pre-consultation often leads to greater colleague satisfaction with the process.
+Informal engagement with affected colleagues should take place prior to commencement of the formal procedure, wherever possible and appropriate, in order to gain initial thoughts and comments and is encouraged prior to the finalisation of the consultation document.